 Declan, the faery heir to the throne who may be an inappropriate jerk but who carries the heavy burden of a future king and who proved he’s capable of doing the right thing when it counts.

-Daniel, the vampire who felt like a monster after turning and becoming the Council’s death machine but who loves Zoey more than anything and whose biggest fear is that this new life of his will be the death of the people he cares about.
+Daniel, the vampire who felt like a monster after becoming the Council’s death machine but who loves Zoey more than anything and whose biggest fear is that this new life of his will be the death of the people he cares about.

 And Zoey, the human who never lets anything stop her, supernatural or otherwise, when it comes to those she loves.